gkovacs/rime-double-jyutping-extra/README.md

 "m" 唔 is entered by typing `mm`

 You can type either `q` or "\`" to temporarily switch to Putonghua lookup mode, if you don't know the Cantonese pronunciation for a word.
-In this mode you can enter words using the Flypy Double Pinyin method described below, and it will display the Jyutping next to the Chinese characters.
+In this mode you can enter words using the [Flypy Shuangpin (小鹤双拼)](https://github.com/gkovacs/rime-td-pinyin-flypy/blob/master/README.md) method, and it will display the Jyutping next to the Chinese characters.

 ## Installing